- Test Report

 Because Hops is so good for relaxing, toning and strengthening your nervous system, it also helps with stress and anxiety!
 It can be used to help panic attacks, reduce nervousness, ease stress, encourage a healthy stress response, and promote an overall feeling of calm and serenity.

-The chemical compounds found in Hops nurture hair follicles in a way that can encourage stonger, healthier looking hair.
+The chemical compounds found in Hops nurture hair follicles in a way that can encourage stronger, healthier looking hair.
 Try incorporating a few drops of Hops essential oil in a hair rinse with water, tea (hibiscus, black, mullein, or chamomile are all good choices), and raw apple cider vinegar.

 Menstruation & Menopause